MrDemonWolf/wolfpal/docs/content/en/api-user.md

   </code-block>
 </code-group>

-## Ac Password
+## Activate account

-Allows a register user to use token to reset password.
+Allows a register user to activate their account with token.

 #### Path